6 Ways to Protect Healthcare Workers From Coronavirus

 For most of us, the consequence of the current COVID-19 pandemic means spending more time at home, keeping yourself safe and helping to prevent the spread of the virus among the population.
 For others, though, the task is much greater.
-Healthcare workers from the bottom of the ladder to the top are the frontline of this fight, and the bravery of each individual to put themselves in danger every single day is awe-inspiring.
+Healthcare workers from the bottom of the ladder to the top are the frontline in the fight against coronavirus, and the bravery of each individual to put themselves in danger every single day is awe-inspiring.

 Alongside this bravery, the work is being done to try to make sure that each and every frontline worker is being given the best chance possible to stay healthy.
 Here are some ways that healthcare workers are being protected from the coronavirus.

 1. Surgical Masks

 The constant wearing of surgical face masks has been a huge factor in frontline protection.
 With the virus most easily being transferred via droplets from the mouth, it has been essential for key workers to be protected in this way given their frequent contact with already infected patients.

 Rather than waiting for people to start showing symptoms, the healthcare worker population has been large-scale tested even when individuals have not been showing symptoms.
 The virus can manifest in invisible ways as well as life-threatening ways, and front liners are being tested to make sure that they are not asymptomatic and spreading to others.

 Personal hygiene has obviously come into focus in an even bigger way than it was before in hospitals, doctor’s surgeries and other official buildings.
 Touch transfer is another big factor in the coronavirus spread, and healthcare workers have been more diligent than ever in maintaining good hand washing hygiene, along with limiting their touch habits to an essential minimum.